pdm-project/pdm/docs/docs/usage/dependency.md

 - `exact`: Save the exact version specifier: `==2.21.0`.
 - `wildcard`: Don't constrain version and leave the specifier to be wildcard: `*`.

+### Add prereleases

+One can give `--pre/--prerelease` option to `pdm add` so that prereleases are allowed to be pinned for the given packages.

 ## Update existing dependencies

 To update all dependencies in the lock file: